civican/legisinfo/44-1/bills/C-26/bill_text.md

 notify the appropriate regulator, in the form and manner prescribed by the regulations that the report was made; and

-on request, give a copy of the report to the appropriate regulator.
+give a copy of the report to the appropriate regulator.

 ### Section 19